alfonzm/what-is-webdev/assets/posts/what-is-webpack.md

 };
 ```

-The `rules` section tells Webpack that whenever a JS file requires a .txt file, it will use the `raw-loader` plugin to process it.
-That way we can do something like this:
+Now, we can do something like this:

 ```js
 // src/message.txt